parallelcomputingabo/Homework-2/README.md

 Fastest parallel execution was carried out with 8 threads (read the analysis below tables).

+Note that for each test in the data folder, 3 result files are generated: result_naive.raw result_blocked.raw result_parallel.raw

+Building: Cmake was used for building using g++14,gcc 14.

 Averaged results of 3 test rounds:

 | Case | Size (m×n×p)    | Naive (s) | Blocked (s) | Blocked Speedup | Parallel (s) | Parallel Speedup |